wkolowski/Type-Theory-Wishlist/README.md

 - [Discriminators in F* tutorial](https://fstar-lang.org/tutorial/tutorial.html#sec-discriminators)
 - [An example of the `is` syntax in SSReflect](https://coq.inria.fr/refman/proof-engine/ssreflect-proof-language.html#congruence)

 **Status: discriminators are not standard, but implemented in F\*, so they shouldn't pose a problem.
-The `is` syntax is taken from Coq's ssreflect.**
+The `is` syntax is taken from Coq's SSReflect.**

 TODO:
 - Settle on a concrete solution and syntax.